MediaComem/comem-archioweb/guides/set-up-automated-tests.md

 ## Write a second test

-Let's test the application's other route. **Modify the `it('should retrieve the list of users')` call** to add the test function.
+Let's test the application's other route. **Modify the `test('should retrieve the list of users')` call** to add the test function.
 It should look like this:

 ```js
 describe('GET /users', function() {